-13.4 Diagnostic Output
+15.4 Diagnostic Output

 The diagnostic output DIAG and the index output INDEX provide important status information.
-An active DIAG output shows that the driver cannot work normally.
+An active DIAG output shows that the driver cannot work normally, or that a motor stall is detected, when StallGuard is enabled.
 The INDEX output signals the microstep counter zero position, to allow referencing (homing) a drive to a certain current pattern.
 The function set of the INDEX output can be modified by UART.
-Figure 13.1 shows the available signals and control bits.
+Figure 15.1 shows the available signals and control bits.

-Figure 13.1 DIAG and INDEX outputs
+Figure 15.1 DIAG and INDEX outputs

-14 Quick Configuration Guide
+16 Quick Configuration Guide